wavesoft/cernvm-lite/README.md

 [pre/post-]<directive>:<path>[:<optional additional parameters>]
 ```

+The pre/post prefix defines if the rule should be applied before or after the expansion of the files collected with the `copy` directive.
+By default all directives are assumed to be prefixed with the term `pre-`.

 ### `copy:<path>`

 The `copy` directive denotes that the specified path should be copied from the upstream filesystem to the guest filesystem in a writable directory.
 This is effectively a costly *copy-on-write* operation that should only be used in small directories.